veryveryfat/Fansite-Analytics/README.md

 # Fansite-Analytics

 ## Usage
-To run the program with log_input using script (The output will be in /log_ouput):
+To run the program with /log_input using script (The output will be in /log_ouput):

     sh run.sh

-To run the program with java and specific argument:
+To run the program with java and specific input/output arguments:

     java -cp ./src/classes/ ProcessLog [Input Path] [Output Path for Host Feature] [Output Path for Resource Feature] [Output Path for Hour Feature] [Output Path for Blocked Feature]